-One of the safest, surest, and easiest ways to protect yourself online is with a virtual private network.
-In simple terms, a VPN creates a “tunnel” of sorts for your internet connection, encrypting it and routing it through remote servers to insulate you from online threats.
-A less vital but still useful bonus is that a VPN also enables you to bypass regional broadcasting restrictions, such as those found on some streaming content.
-VPN services are very affordable, too, but why pay full price?
-We’ve got a bundle of the best cheap VPN deals below that will have you browsing safely in no time.
+The simplest way to protect yourself and your family online is by using a virtual private network.
+A VPN creates a tunnel for your internet connection, encrypting and routing it through remote global servers to shield you from online dangers.
+Another useful bonus of a VPN is the ability to bypass geography-based content restrictions, such as those employed by streaming services like Netflix and YouTube.
+VPN services are surprisingly affordable now, but why pay full price?
+We’ve got the best cheap VPN deals that will have you browsing safely and saving money in no time.

 Today’s best VPN deals

 - TunnelBear — 500MB free plan available + unlimited plans starting at $120 for three years, normally $120/year

 - — $10 for one year, was $40

 - — $15 for one year, was $70

 - — $35 for one year, normally $90/year